gongactual/pptx2txt/readme.txt

 CREDITS
 =======

-Version: 1.1.0 | 26 May 2025
+Last Updated: 27 June 2025
-This script was created by Oxzeon Limited (oxzeon.com) with assistance from ChatGPT.
+These scripts were created by Oxzeon Limited (oxzeon.com) with assistance from ChatGPT and Claude Code.
 No copyright is asserted - please use/modify/redistribute as you wish.
 CAUTION: Use entirely at your own risk.
 Contact: alan@oxzeon.com